Ricciardi Lab

 Katherine Shaw (McGill Work Study & QCBS Research Assistant, 2012)

-Isabel Tom (NSERC Undergraduate Research Assistant, 2011)
+Isabel Tom (NSERC Undergraduate Student Research Award, 2011)

 Max Farrell (BSc Honours, Biology, 2010-11)